johnswier/Project_2/README.md

 # Escaping 2020 on Earth
 ## Overview
-* After experiencing the whirlwind that has been the year 2020, our team has decided to search for an alternative home.
-Through the examination of planets, species, and climates, as well as an analysis of spacecraft and vehicles, we will determine the best place to relocate.
+* After experiencing the whirlwind that has been the year 2020, our team decided to search for an alternative home.
+Through the examination of planets, species, and climates, as well as an analysis of spacecraft and vehicles, we determined the best planet to inhabit.
 ### Data Source
 * We used the Star Wars API which can be found <a href="https://swapi.dev/">HERE</a>.
 ### Heroku Deployment